 By Felicity McLean.

-I’m looking to use the portfolio-based route as I think this is best suited for someone of my experience and the easiest to fit into my ongoing professional workload.
+I was looking to use the portfolio-based route as I think this is best suited for someone of my experience and the easiest to fit into my ongoing professional workload.

-At a personal level, I hope to gain a codification of my experience and learning, which makes it easier for those I am dealing with to know that I have met minimum educational requirements in this specialisation.
+At a personal level, I hoped to gain a codification of my experience and learning, which makes it easier for those I am dealing with to know that I have met minimum educational requirements in this specialisation.

 What benefit does FA Specialisation offer members?

 For individual members, it allows them to use an additional educational pathway to build on their existing CA qualification.
 The CA qualification is known for its breadth, but inevitably many CAs (particularly those in private practice) start to specialise over time.
 The FA Specialisation will bring recognition of minimum educational levels and levels of work experience, as well as telling others (whether peers, potential clients or courts) that the individual has personally invested their time and intellect in this specialisation.